lockwooddev/interfacemocker/README.md

 ## Usage example

-When you adapt the pattern in `mocks.go`, you will be able to easily create a list of mocks that should correspond to the calls you expect in your testcase.
+When you adapt the pattern in `mocks.go`, you will be able pass an interface list of mocks that correspond to the calls you expect in your testcase.
+Here is a simplified example on how your mocker will roughly look like:

 ```golang
 package example